Claude Code Overwrote My Uncommitted Changes: Recover With /rewind + Local History

 Ordered by hit rate, highest first.

-1. Working tree was dirty when agent started
+1. Working tree was dirty when the agent started

-Agent’s Read of the file captured your dirty state.
-Its subsequent Write replaced the whole file with its version of the edits — your uncommitted changes never made it into the diff because the agent didn’t preserve them.
+The agent’s Read of the file captured your dirty state, and its subsequent Write replaced the whole file with its own version of the edits.
+Your uncommitted changes never made it into the diff because the agent didn’t preserve them.
+This is far more common when the session is in acceptEdits mode (edits auto-apply without a prompt), which is also when you’re least likely to have noticed the full-file write.

-How to spot it: Look at the agent’s Write tool calls.
-If it replaced the whole file (not a patch), your uncommitted edits were silently overwritten.
+How to spot it: look at the agent’s tool calls.
+If it used Write (not Edit) and replaced the whole file, your uncommitted edits were silently overwritten.

 2. Multiple agents touched the same file in parallel

-Two Claude Code sessions or one Claude + one Cursor edit the same file.
-Later writer wins; earlier writer’s changes vanish.
+Two Claude Code sessions, or one Claude plus one Cursor, edit the same file.
+The later writer wins; the earlier writer’s changes vanish.

 How to spot it: git log src/billing.ts shows nothing unusual, but the file content matches only one agent’s intent.
 The other agent’s work is gone.